cgdb/cgdb/CONTRIBUTE.md

 If you are interested in contributing to CGDB, discuss your ideas with CGDB's active maintainers.
-Once a feature or bug has been agreed to be worked on by both parties, fork CGDB and developer your feature in a new branch.
+Once a feature or bug has been agreed to be worked on by both parties, fork CGDB and develop your feature in a new branch.
 Commit and push your changes and send a pull request when ready.